 Awards and Relationships Manager

 Before joining the National Book Foundation as Deputy Director, Beth was the Assistant Executive Director for Development & External Relations at the Alliance for Young Artists & Writers, which presents the Scholastic Art & Writing Awards.
-Previously, she served for 11 years at the Academy of American Poets, most recently as Interim Executive Director.
-Prior to that, she was Development Specialist for Literary Publishing at the Community of Literary Magazines & Presses.
+Prior to that, she worked at the Academy of American Poets, most recently as Interim Executive Director, and as Development Specialist for Literary Publishing at the Community of Literary Magazines & Presses.
 She began her career in publishing, having worked for Princeton Architectural Press, Oxford University Press, and The Quarterly.
 Beth is the founding editor of the literary magazine Spinning Jenny.
 Find her on Twitter at @bethharrisonnyc.

 Director of Public Programs

 Prior to joining the National Book Foundation, she worked for the New York City Council and had previously handled marketing, partnerships, and communications at the Strand bookstore.
 She is a graduate of Coe College, and you can find her on Twitter at @whitney_hu.